 When I first installed the antenna to test, at a low height, this is what I saw from my antenna analyser:

 It did perform better than the loop on 80m and 160m however, which for a relatively short antenna is surprising.

 I then tried to raise the antenna as much as possible and at the feed end, I extended the earth wire.
 I wondered if this would have an effect and it did.
 Here’s what the Antenna Analyser showed (look at around 17MHz and up):

-With a little manoeuvering I managed to keep the antenna fairly high, moved it away from the house and still kept the short wire from the balun going to a common earth point.
+With a little maneuvering I managed to keep the antenna fairly high, moved it away from the house and still kept the short wire from the balun going to a common earth point.
 I’m glad to say, we are now back with a similar picture to my first installation.

 Of course the real trial will be in usage.
-Now at about 5 metres high at one end, sloping down to about 3.5m high at the other end, it is still lower than the sky-loop at 8 – 8.5m high but the difference on 20 & 40m is now less pronounced.
+Now at about 5 metres high at one end, sloping down to about 3.5m high at the other end, it is still lower than the skyloop at 8 – 8.5m high but the difference on 20 & 40m is now less pronounced.
 On receive at least this wide band antenna performs quite well.
-Transmit may be a different matter – especially with the 100W restriction.
+Transmit may be a different matter – especially with the power restriction.
 So far I have not found any advantage receiving “closer-in” stations.

 Update May 2017.

 The way that I had the HF20A installed, it did not perform well and I took it down in early 2017.
 It is now back up in the air again in a different location in the garden.